 Osman said “it’s the start to something really special” and they’re looking to expand in the next few years.

 Here’s more from Osman on CIRA’s latest podcast episode, the dot.

 Apply for a grant

 CIRA is proud to support important projects like Indige-preneurs.
-Digital literacy is one of four funding areas in CIRA’s 2020 Community Investment Program grants, which will be open for applications in January.
-We’re accepting grant applications January 15 – February 25, 2020.
+Digital literacy is one of four funding areas in CIRA’s grants, which are now accepting applications.
+Apply by April 14 at 2 p.m.
+ET.